Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Theoretical Analysis

 \end{lemma} We defer the proof of \lemref{prop:kernel_approx_main_paper} to Appendix \ref{appendix:nystrom}.
-We note that the key ingredients to our proof is a combination of Bernstein's inequality and results in local Rademacher complexity theory.
-We also note here that the $\Otil(1/n_{\mathrm{nys}})$ high probability error decay rate is a novel result, outperforming the $\Otil(1/\sqrt{n_{\mathrm{nys}}})$ rate in \cite{hayakawa2023sampling}.\footnote{While they show that the expected error of Nystr\"om features was $O(1/n_{\mathrm{nys}})$, their high probability error rate is only $O(1/\sqrt{n_{\mathrm{nys}}})$} We achieve this improvement by combining Bernstein's inequality and results in local Rademacher complexity theory \cite{bartlett2005local}.
+We note here that the $\Otil(1/n_{\mathrm{nys}})$ high probability error decay rate is a novel result, outperforming the $\Otil(1/\sqrt{n_{\mathrm{nys}}})$ rate in \cite{hayakawa2023sampling}.
+We achieve this improvement by combining Bernstein's inequality and results in local Rademacher complexity theory \cite{bartlett2005local}.
 Using Lemma \ref{prop:kernel_approx_main_paper}, we can then demonstrate the following approximation error for the Nystr\"om features. \begin{proposition}[$Q$-Approximation error with Nystr\"om features] Suppose all the assumptions in \lemref{prop:kernel_approx_main_paper} hold.
-Suppose also that we pick the sampling distribution $\mu_{\mathrm{nys}}$ such that
+Suppose also that we pick the sampling distribution $\mu_{\mathrm{nys}}$ such that $\mu_{\mathrm{nys}}(x) = p_\alpha(x).$ We define the feature map $\Phi_{\mathrm{nys}}$ for the Nystr\"om features as follows: